 This current requirement on financial institutions to ensure borrowers do not exceed the MSR supersedes the one-third condition.

-For example, if the combined gross monthly income of the young couple’s salaries is $8,000, then their monthly mortgage should not exceed $2,400.
+For example, if the young couple’s combined gross monthly income is $8,000, their monthly mortgage should not exceed $2,400.

 Total Purchase Price Of The Property Should Not Exceed 5x Your Annual Income

-The third and last condition is that the total purchase price of the property should not exceed more than five times the buyer’s annual income.
+The third and final condition is that the total purchase price of the property should not exceed five times the buyer’s annual income.

-Whether the borrower uses bank loan or HDB loan, their loan eligibility is determined by their age, income, and loan tenure.
+Whether the borrower uses a bank or HDB loan, their eligibility is determined by their age, income, and loan tenure.
 A young or high-income borrower may be allowed to borrow more than five times their annual income.

 But when using the 3-3-5 rule, for example, a young couple earning a combined monthly income of $8,000 should not exceed $480,000 ($8,000 x 12 months x 5 years) for their property purchase.